Click on the Indicators below for More Information

 Description of time series:

-Between 2016 and 2020, recreational harvest from Hawaii are around historic levels.
-There is a significant upward trend apparent.
+Between 2017 and 2022, recreational harvest from Hawaii are around historic levels.
+There is no trend apparent.

 Indicator Source Information